Leon-CYL/Gitlet/readme.md

 ## Description:

-> This project is from UC Berkeley's CS 61B(Data Structures & Algorithms) Spring 2021 version and passed all the tests(Expect the tests for extra credits) from GradeScope.
+> This project is from UC Berkeley's CS 61B(Data Structures & Algorithms) Spring 2021 version and passed all the tests from GradeScope.

 > Gitlet is a local version control system that contain similar basic features of the popular system Git with smaller and simpler functionalities.